18F/handbook/docs/03-policies/security.md

 ### Private Keys

 * SSH public/private key pairs are used to access CivicActions servers.
-* GnuPG (PGP compatible) public/private key pairs are used to transmit and store credentials to CivicActions client sites and internal services.
+* GnuPG (PGP compatible) public/private key pairs may be used to transmit and store credentials to CivicActions client sites and internal services.
-* It is absolutely critical that all SSH and GnuPG/PGP private keys are protected by a very strong passphrase.
-Having such keys with no passphrase is forbidden.
-(As an exception to this, additional public/private key pairs may be generated for specific tasks that require full automation, subject to approval by IT.)
-* SSH and GnuPG/PGP private key passphrases must not be reused for any other purpose or site.
 * The private key files themselves should be kept in as few places as possible (ideally just your primary computer; a home server is also acceptable for storage of a backup copy of the encrypted key, but not for use of the key).
 * Private keys should never be placed on external servers – if you need SSH access to one server from another server (typically for a large data transfer), generate a dedicated key pair for that purpose or tunnel SSH over SSH port forwarding (ask IT for instructions).
 * If you suspect a private key file (or its passphrase) has been compromised, inform IT immediately, so that we can revoke the corresponding public key on our servers.
 * Keys must be 2048 bits as a minimum (keys using lower strengths must be replaced).
-4096 bits or higher is recommended for new keys.
+4096 bits or higher is recommended for new keys and will soon become required.
 * Passphrases may be cached, but should expire after 1-2 hours or at the end of each login session for desktops and laptops and after 5-15 minutes for mobile devices.

 ## Server & Site Security